JoanGi/joangi.github.io/index.md

 ### Publications:
 * [A Standardized Machine-readable Dataset Documentation Format for Responsible AI](https://arxiv.org/pdf/2407.16883).
-Nitisha Jain, Mubashara Akhtar, Joan Giner-Miguelez and others, arXic preprint
+Nitisha Jain, Mubashara Akhtar, Joan Giner-Miguelez and others, arXiv preprint
 * [Croissant: A Metadata Format for ML-Ready Datasets](https://arxiv.org/pdf/2403.19546).
 Akhtar, Mubashara and Benjelloun, Omar and Conforti, Costanza and Giner-Miguelez, Joan and others, accepted at Neurips D&B 2024.
 * [On the Readiness of Scientific Data for a Fair and Transparent Use in Machine Learning ](https://arxiv.org/abs/2401.10304).
 Giner-Miguelez, Joan, Abel Gómez, and Jordi Cabot.
 January 2024, arXiv preprint
 * [Using Large Language Models to Enrich the Documentation of Datasets for Machine Learning](https://arxiv.org/pdf/2404.15320).
 Giner-Miguelez, Joan, Abel Gómez, and Jordi Cabot.
 April 2024, arXiv preprint